 The Ocean Race, scheduled to start in 2021, will be raced in two dynamic classes of boats: the high-performance, foiling, IMOCA 60 class and the one-design VO65 class which produced such close, compelling racing in the last two editions of the race.

-Entries in the IMOCA 60 class will compete for The Ocean Race trophy, while those racing the VO65s will chase the Ocean Challenge Trophy.
+Entries in the IMOCA 60 class will compete for The Ocean Race trophy, while those racing the VO65s will chase The Ocean Race Trophy for VO65.

 The IMOCA 60